Discovery Grants (individual) program

 Two pages max.

-Provide a detailed explanation and justification for each budget item identified in the Proposed expenditures page.
+Provide a detailed explanation and justification for each budget item identified on the Proposed expenditures page.
 Provide sufficient information to allow reviewers to assess whether the resources requested are appropriate.
 This section must only be used for the purpose of justifying the proposed budget.

 Other support sources – supporting documents